suessflorian/paralif-by-transfer/README.md

 - **Fast Gradient Sign Method**, a (super classic) whitebox attack (provided by [`foolbox`](https://github.com/bethgelab/foolbox)) see: https://arxiv.org/abs/1412.6572

 All of these results are labeled and in `./results`.

+---

+I apologise for the repetitive code quality, opted for this due to this all being highly experimental.